piotrpelica/google-workspace-migration/README.md

 6. Select options however you like.
 Click Continue.

 The process has started.
 It can take hours or even days, depending on how much mail you had.

+## Calendar

+Currently I have found no better way, than sharing the Workspace calendar with Personal account with edit permissions and then moving all the events manually.

+This is pain.
+Please let me know it there's a better way.

+1. Login to Workspace account.
+Go to Google Calendar, Settings and select your calendar.
+2. Go to `Share with specific people` then add the personal account.
+3. Select `Make changes and manage sharing`.
+4. Login to private account, go to Calendar.
+Deselect all calendars but the workspace one (I've added `workspace` to it's name, so I won't make a mistake).
+5. Personally I'm using a month view for this.
+Click on each event, click edit, then under the notification settings change the calendar.
+6. Save and repeat.
+7. ...
+8. Go grab a beer, or whatever you do.
+You've just moved bazillion events.
+You deserve it.